OpenEducationAnalytics/OpenEducationAnalytics/modules/Microsoft_Graph/readme.md

 ![alt text](https://github.com/cstohlmann/OpenEduAnalytics/blob/main/modules/Microsoft_Graph/docs/images/Graph%20API%20Example%20Dashboard.png)

 The Microsoft Graph Reports API module [welcomes contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/CONTRIBUTING.md).
+For any questions or comments on this module, please refer to the [Graph Reports API Module Discussion/Q&A thread](https://github.com/microsoft/OpenEduAnalytics/discussions/54).
+For any problems seen in this module, please submit a new issue to the [Issues tab](https://github.com/microsoft/OpenEduAnalytics/issues).

 This module was developed by [Kwantum Analytics](https://www.kwantumanalytics.com/).
 The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.